TAMI KLIMPEL

 Hometown Growth

+I stand for planful growth that fits into the fabric of our community, taking into account comprehensive land plan use and city infrastructure.
 Having lived in Rosemount since 2007 – just before “The Great Recession” – I have long envisioned the day when our city would realize its growth potential.
-This growth is happening now, and we need to work closely with city, county, state and federal stakeholders to address traffic control, land use and other appropriate development plans in our town.
+This growth is happening now, and we need to advocate with city, county, state and federal stakeholders to address traffic control, land use and other appropriate development plans in our town.
+I promise to evaluate each project proposal on its own merits and its fit within our Comprehensive Plan and zoning ordinances.

 -